 - Cumulative (Overall) Progress

-b) Timely Completion of Degree (applies to graduate students)
+b) Timely Completion of degree or aid-eligible non-degree graduate program (applies to graduate students)

 You need to comply with all requirements to remain eligible for aid, as explained in the following: